devjothish/Financial-Analyst-CrewAI/README.md

 4. Wait for the analysis to complete (this may take a few minutes)

-5. View the generated report and download it if desired
+5. View the generated report and download it if desired to your local machine

 ## 🤖 AI Agents